 3. Columbine

-Dave Cullen researches books so well and spends most of his time on the book.
-In a true crime story, we need someone empathetic and detail orientated.
+Dave Cullen researches books well and spends most of his time on them.
+In a true crime story, we need someone empathetic and detail-oriented.
 In terms of understanding the entirety of a crime, his take on Columbine is genuinely impressive in its scope.
 There is something unique and valuable in the way he writes this book and explains matters without falling into that glorification side.

 Like Criminal Minds, Columbine is about massive pop culture, historical references, and a well-balanced image of what happened at the school.
-I push it into anyone’s hands who’s vaguely interested in true crime, as well as it sounds as if it could be a good starter book for those who are getting into the genre.
+I push it into the hands of anyone vaguely interested in true crime, and it sounds as if it could be a good starter book for those who are getting into the genre.

 Author: Dave Cullen